XRobots/ReallyUsefulRobot/README.md

 ## Simulation

-> **_NOTE:_** The following content in the README includes implementation and documentation of Simulation package of ReallyUsefulRobot and is being made by [Pranshu Tople](https://youtube.com/PranshuTople) and is been documented LIVE on his [YouTube Playlist](https://youtube.com/playlist?list=PLFnCFnTZNyU8-omA_VFztWfeFn2gCyY4_).
+> **_NOTE:_** The following content in the README includes implementation and documentation of Simulation package of ReallyUsefulRobot and is being made by [Pranshu Tople](https://youtube.com/PranshuTople) and is being documented LIVE on his [YouTube Playlist](https://youtube.com/playlist?list=PLFnCFnTZNyU8-omA_VFztWfeFn2gCyY4_).
 James Bruton is not responsible if the following simulation package has any issues.
-So if face any problem in simulation, you can open up a GitHub Issue and tag [Pranshu Tople's Github Account](https://github.com/PranshuTople).
+So if faced any problem in simulation, you can open up a GitHub Issue and tag [Pranshu Tople's Github Account](https://github.com/PranshuTople).
 Hope you enjoy Simulating ReallyUsefulRobot on your PC ☺️✌🏼

 <p>
 <a href="https://youtu.be/o7w7yv-Nros">